ALRW/super_local_weather/README.md

 Super Local Weather
 ===================
-A front end project using weather and geolocation api's to provide hyper-local weather information
+A front end project using weather and geolocation api's to provide hyper-local weather information.
+The project can be viewed easily on [Codepen](http://codepen.io/ALRW/pen/vGdmaw).

 ![overview](readmeimage.png)